 I will ignore you; I will let your phone call go to voice-mail; I will be “too busy” to hang out — “too busy” to even text.

 It’s such a perfect short-term strategy: keep the harmony alive by ignoring any/all junk.
 Avoiding the issue produces a temporary harmony for the shared relationship and harmony for my own individual soul.

 But over time, junk festers; junk festers exponentially.

 I’ll admit, I’m still very much a work-in-progress when it comes to addressing and progressing past conflict.
 I want to be known as someone who doesn’t run from his problems, be they in relationships or otherwise.

 And I — gulp — want to step boldly into this role of “peacemaker.”
 Even though the thought of entering any world of conflict terrifies me to no end, I do feel that tug.
 That tug to reach out when my reclusive nature beckons me otherwise.

 My last couple years of living in California community has taught me more and more about the importance of communication and accountability.
 Of tackling conflict rather than fleeing it.

 May this second self-discovery step in Strengths Finder guide me further along this vital course.

 HARMONY QUIZ: On a scale from 1-7, 7 being Ruler of Resolution and 1 being QUICK RUN AWAY, how well do you deal with conflict?
-Do you have any tips for addressing hard “issues” in your relationships?Wanna tread deeper with Traveling Golden Trout?
-Follow me on Twitter and join my mailing list for a free 5-chapter excerpt of STRUGGLE CENTRAL, now in paperback.
+Do you have any tips for addressing hard “issues” in your relationships?Wanna wander further?
+Follow me on Twitter and join my mailing list for a free 5-chapter excerpt of STRUGGLE CENTRAL, my first book, now available in paperback.